 GitHub Pages PR Previews

-I’ve been using Cursor Cloud Agents to develop this site, which means I’m often reviewing changes in PRs (pull requests) from my phone.
-The missing piece in my workflow was a way for each PR to have a live preview link so I could test changed and merge with confidence.
+I’ve been using Cursor Cloud Agents to develop this site, which means I’m often reviewing pull requests (PRs) from my phone.
+The missing piece in my workflow was a way for each PR to have a preview site so I could test the changes allowing me to then merge them with confidence.
 I’ve now set this up using GitHub actions.

 What I wanted